oclipa/csharp-cheat-sheet/README.md

    * Memory can be fragmented.

   * Cons:
-     * Extra memory overhead (which may not be immediately removed when the object is no longer referenced)
+     * Extra memory overhead (which may not be immediately removed when the oect is no longer referenced)
-     * Objects require initialization, which can impact performance.
+     * oects require initialization, which can impact performance.
      * Memory fragmentation can lead to slower performance.

 </div>